dodie/scott/readme.md

   31|      }
 ```

-Notice that even without using sophisticated assertions the required information is present in the test report.
+Notice that even without sophisticated assertions the required information is present in the test report.

 Features
 --------
-For every failing test it reports the
+For every failing test it reports the following:
 - assignments to local variables
-- and changes made to objects referenced by local variables,
+- changes made to objects referenced by local variables and fields
+- input parameters
+- relevant fields that the test accesses, but does not modify

-- visualised on the source code of the test method.
+All information is nicely visualized on the source code of the test method.

 How to use